jhill1/SEPwC.github.io/_sources/Algorithms.rst

             # remember to increment the index each loop!
             index = index + 1

-        # we cna only get here if the number wasn't found
+        # we can only get here if the number wasn't found
         return -1

     The above is a linear search algorithm.
 Fine for small lists, but very slow for very long lists, especially if your